daripa8371/EOR/README.md

-# TransPore Version 1.0
+# TransPore Version 1.1

-A FEM-FDM solver for two-phase, multicomponent transport in porous media
+A FEM-FDM solver for two-phase, multicomponent transport in porous media with data driven non-Newtonian viscosity calculation for polymer.

 ## GENERAL USAGE NOTES
 =====================